Back to Environmental

 Payne 2015

-There is growing interest in policies to reduce the prevalence and influence of price promotions in grocery retail settings – for more information see New approaches: restrictions on price promotions
+There is growing interest in policies to reduce the prevalence and influence of price promotions in grocery retail settings – for more information see Unhealthy food price promotions.

 References